zauni/pngmin/README.md

   pngmin: {
     compile: {
       options: {
-        binary: '/bin/pngquant', // specify pngquant path
+        binary: 'path/to/pngquant', // specify pngquant path
         concurrency: 8,             // specify how many exucutables get spawned in parallel
         colors: 128,                // reduce colors to 128
         ext: '.png',                // use .png as extension for the optimized files
         speed: 10,                  // pngquant should be as fast as possible
         iebug: true                 // optimize image for use in Internet Explorer 6 },
       files: [
         {
           src: 'path/to/images/*.png',
           dest: 'dest/'
+        },
+        {
+          src: 'path/to/other/images/*.png',
+          dest: 'another/dest/'
         }
       ]
     }